Grande Prairie: Climate

 Summers can bring thunderstorms, although they are not as frequent nor as severe as those further south in Central Alberta.
 Rainfall can vary from year to year, but the Peace Region is noted for never having experienced truly severe drought conditions more typical of Southern Alberta and neighbouring Saskatchewan.
 Tornadoes are rare but not unheard of in the Peace Region.
 A tornado struck the downtown area and east side of Grande Prairie on July 8, 2004.
 Although the tornado was considered a very weak one (F0-F1 on the Fujita scale) and the weather was not severe at the time, it was still strong enough to damage houses and flip vehicles.
 There were no casualties or deaths.

+The record high daily minimum was 18.9 C recorded May 22, 1945.
+The record highest dew point was 22.2 C recorded July 31, 1971.
+The most humid month was August 1989 with an average dew point of 11.9 C. The warmest month was July 2024 with an average mean temperature of 19.8 C and the highest average monthly daily minimum of 12.2 C. August 1981 recorded the highest monthly average daily maximum of 26.7 C. July 1985 set a record of no maximum temperature below 19.6 C for the entire month; and July 2020 with no temperature below and no dew point below 4.5 C.

+The lowest yearly maximum dew point is 13.3 C recorded in 1985.
+The lowest yearly maximum daily minimum temperature is 12.5 C recorded in 2011.
+The lowest yearly maximum temperature is 26.1 C recorded in 1976.

+The average yearly maximum dew point is 17.4 C and the average yearly maximum daily minimum temperature is 15.1 C.